anthology-inc/at23-power-automate-workshop/README.md

 outputs('GetDocument')?['body/payload/data/<FIELDNAMEHERE>']
 ```

-8. Repeaat the steps above for `Denied` using the integer value for your Anthology Student instance's `Denited` status in the `documentStatusId` field
+8. Repeat the steps above for `Denied` using the integer value for your Anthology Student instance's `Denited` status in the `documentStatusId` field
 9. Test the flow
 10. Verify that the appropriate Document was updated in Anthology Student accordingly